nipy/nipy/doc/devel/roadmap.rst

 #.
 Review of Rick Reynold's (AFNI) changes to Nifti per Chris's request.
 #.
 Clean up SamplingGrid code.
    - Rename to CoordinateMap.
    - Affine is 5x4 in time volume slicing.
 Needs to be fixed.
+(This can/should be done using FmriImageList)
    - 1 voxel offset in affine (possible mat to python functions - ask Jonathan)
    - Orientation/names issue.
 #.
 Fix the viewer and install in nipy-viz.